yucoder14/mini_sysadmin/README.md

 ## Assumptions
 You have an admin account with a same password to login to remote hosts.
+You have a basic familiarity with tmux and its commands.

 ## Dependencies
 You need to have tmux 3.4 > and bash 3 > installed.